NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - 504 Error means the gateway has timed out.
 Application is not responding within the idle timeout period
   - Trouble shoot the applcation.
 Web Server or Database Server?
 - If you need IPv4 address of your end user, look fro the X-Forwarded-For header.

+- Instances are monitored but ELB are reported as `InService` or `OutofService`.
+- Health Checks check the instance health by talking to it.
+- ELB's have their own DNS name.
+You are **never** given an IP address.
+- Read the ELB FAQ for Classic Load Balancers